oktadev/okta-blog/_source/_posts/2020-08-03-developer-certification.md

 Before I tell you more about the new exam and the role I played, I want to remind you about the three well-known certifications Okta already has.
 The Okta Certified Professional, Administrator, and Consultant certifications have been around for almost four years.
 You can learn more about these three certifications at [https://www.okta.com/certification](https://www.okta.com/certification).
 They've gained quite a bit of attention in four short years from employers and identity experts around the globe.
 In fact, all three of these certifications are ranked 1st, 2nd, and 6th highest-paying IT certifications worldwide according to [Certification Magazine's 2020 Highest Paying IT Certification](http://certmag.com/salary-survey-2020-new-salary-survey-75/).

-On August 3, 2020, Okta is releasing its first-ever certification for developers who use Okta, the [Okta Developer Certification](https://www.okta.com/okta-developer-exam-study-guide).
+Today, Okta is releasing its first-ever certification for developers who use Okta, the [Okta Developer Certification](https://www.okta.com/resources/developer-exam-study-guide/).

 The new Okta Developer Certification was designed and built by developers for developers.
 It is a two-part exam.